 The last step of the Output Control is to set up the condition records that determine the output.
 Store the sales organization/customer entries in the access sequence table B001.

 After selecting application area Sales (V1), select “Control Records“.
-In a pop-up window, system will display a list of Output Types under the application, select your Output Type.
+In a pop-up window,

 Select the sales organization X401.